 3.1 GambleAware is the leading charity in the UK committed to minimising gambling-related harm.
-As an independent national charity funded by donations from the gambling industry, GambleAware funds education, prevention and treatment services and commissions research to broaden public understanding of gambling-related harm.
-GambleAware's aim is to stop people getting into problems with their gambling, and ensure that those that do develop problems receive fast and effective treatment and support.
+As an independent national charity, GambleAware funds education, prevention and treatment services, and research to broaden understanding of gambling-related harm.
+GambleAware's aim is to stop people getting into problems with their gambling and ensure that those that do develop problems receive fast and effective treatment and support.

-3.2 GambleAware develops its research commissioning plans in collaboration with the Gambling Commission and the Responsible Gambling Strategy Board (RGSB) - the independent expert body which advises government and produces the national responsible gambling strategy.
-These arrangements are underpinned by an
+3.2 GambleAware develops its research priorities and commissioning plans in collaboration with the Gambling Commission and the Responsible Gambling Strategy Board (RGSB) - the independent expert body which advises government and produces the national responsible gambling strategy.
+GambleAware is funded by voluntary contributions from the gambling industry.
+Strong governance arrangements within GambleAware and between GambleAware, the RGSB and Gambling Commission.

-'assurance and governance framework' agreed between the three parties and rely on openness, transparency and partnership to deliver results.
 For further background information on GambleAware visit our website at http://about.gambleaware.org/.

-3.3 Our research programme is unique in being solely dedicated to issues relating to problem gambling and gambling-related harm in Britain.
+3.3 Our research programme is unique in being solely dedicated to issues relating to problem gambling and gambling-related harm in Britain, as a significant public health issue.